 Is Bone Broth Just Hype?

-While bone broth seems to be the latest new superfood offering extraordinary health benefits, it’s been around for centuries, used by cooks across the world in meals.
+While bone broth seems to be the latest new superfood offering extraordinary health benefits, the general concept of bone broth has been around for centuries, used by cooks across the world in meals.
 The process of making bone broth is very similar to making cooking stock, meaning that it may feel familiar and have people wondering why people are suddenly making a big deal out of it.

 Is Too Much Bone Broth Bad For You?